The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 Strike by 1,350 Bombardier workers in Toronto ends

 The following week, the strikers, members of Unifor, rejected a tentative contract presented to them by union officials.
-Workers had voted by 76 percent to reject that proposed deal.
+Workers voted by 76 percent to reject that proposed deal.
 A second tentative agreement was presented to the strikers a week later and was ratified.

-The new three year contract provides for a 12.5 percent wage increase spread over the life of the settlement and job ownership provisions as the company moves to launch a new and lucrative Global 8000 ultra-long-range private jet series.
+The new three-year contract provides for a 12.5 percent wage increase spread over the life of the settlement and job ownership provisions, as the company moves to launch a new and lucrative Global 8000 ultra-long-range private jet series.